Frequently asked questions

 If you already have a decent strength and hypertrophy base (1-2 years of focused and proper weight training) and you want to continue to improve that then go with one or both of the Intermediate Templates.

-If you already have a decent strength and hypertrophy base and you want to become a well rounded overall athlete then go with the Ultimate Performance Manual.
+If you already have a decent strength and hypertrophy base and you want to become a well rounded overall athlete then go with the Ultimate Performance Manual or the Conjugate Manual.

 Define novice, intermediate, and advanced.
 Explain your vision of these concepts.